gnembon/carpet-extra/README.md

 * Categories: `EXTRAS`, `FEATURE`

 ## clericsFarmWarts
-Clerics can warm nether farts.
+Clerics can warm nether warts.
 This will also allow them to pick up wart items, as well as pathfind to soulsand.
 * Type: `boolean`
 * Default value: `false`